-- The Minnesota Board of Psychology has disciplined Terry Z, a Golden Valley psychologist, for having a sexual relationship with a former patient. - The board suspended his license indefinitely, it said in a disciplinary action released Tuesday. - The board said that Z treated a patient between 2001 and 2004 for individual and couples counseling.
-Within several months of ending their professional relationship, Z and his client saw each other socially, then they engaged in sexual activity, the board said. - Z violated state statute and board rules by having a sexual relationship with a patient within two years of terminating a professional one, the board said.
+- The Minnesota Board of Psychology has disciplined Terry Z, a Golden Valley - psychologist, for having a sexual relationship with a former patient.
+The board suspended his license indefinitely, it said in a disciplinary action released - Tuesday. - The board said that Z treated a patient between 2001 and 2004 for individual and couples counseling.
+Within several months of ending their professional relationship, Z and his client saw each other socially, then they engaged in sexual activity, the board - Z violated state statute and board rules by having a sexual relationship with a patient 2 Honder state state and out the optimize a scalar relationship with a patient within two years of terminating a professional one, the board said.
 It suspended his license for 21 months.
 To have his license reinstated, Z must undergo a psychological evaluation, agree to treatment if recommended, and take courses in professional protocols.
-He must also pay a fine of \$2,500. - $\bullet \quad \text{(as cut and pasted from } \underline{www.suemypsychologist.com})\\$
+He must also pay a fine of \$2,500. - (as cut and pasted from www.suemypsychologist.com)